kihwanglee/kotex-oblivoir/README.md

 Oblivoir inherits many options from the memoir and underlying Korean typesetting packages in addition to its own class options.
-For a detailed description for the class options, please refer to the included documentation (written in Korean).
+For a detailed description of the class options, please refer to the included documentation (written in Korean).

 # Specifying Korean fonts